 Q. What happens when I run out of leave?

 You can approach your employer for consideration but once paid leave has run out, unpaid leave must be taken.

-Q. Will the RTBU offices close?
+Q. Are the RTBU offices closed?

 All RTBU staff and officials have remote access and mobile phones, which means we’ll be on deck regardless of any shutdowns enforced by the Government.

 This is an important time for our members – we’ll be on hand throughout it to advocate on your behalf and to answer any questions that may arise.

 While there is an option to do so legally, the Divisional Office at Redfern will be manned.
 While our members are working on the front lines we will be there to support them.

 Q. How often are our buses and trams being cleaned?